SRINANDHINI-PRIYA-S/verilog-2to1-mux/README.md

 - Verilog module structure
 - Input/output declaration
 - `assign` statements

+## Simulation Result

+The design was simulated successfully in EDA Playground using Icarus Verilog.

 - Ternary operator (`?:`)
 - Basic simulation with a testbench